 And then, you know, you see the videos and the ads for it, and like they’re all on the lights and it’s like, Oh, like the heavens have opened.
 I get, I get how seductive it is.
 Just remember that, you know, it takes a little bit of, it will cost you money and it takes a lot of things, extra things in order to get the DSLR to work.

 And I absolutely love it.
-So I’m a big fan of StreamYard as well.
-So I love StreamYard because I think what they offer for the price point and how easy it is is great.
+I’m a big fan of StreamYard as well.
+I love StreamYard because I think what they offer for the price point and how easy it is is great.
 But I also love Restream.
-So Restream you can use like how I use it, where I connect Ecamm Live and Restream, or you can use Restream with the web-based option only.
+Restream you can use like how I use it, where I connect Ecamm Live and Restream, or you can use Restream with the web-based option only.

 And I’m not one of those people who likes the software to get in the way.
 Right.
 I just want to be able to do it, learn it quickly so that I can start creating content.
 And that’s my advice for everyone as well.
-So how Adam’s Exploits, “Several video content creators shows I watch recommend the Sigma lenses.
+How Adam’s Exploits, “Several video content creators shows I watch recommend the Sigma lenses.

 I bought a Canon M50, but I need a better PC.
 I can’t run it with my computer and the added software for clean HDMI”.
-That’s been a challenge, right, with the Canon M50?” so you need additional software to get rid of, to get that clean HDMI.
+That’s been a challenge, right, with the Canon M50?” you need additional software to get rid of, to get that clean HDMI.
 I do.

 I do think it’s a great camera, but as I say with DSLRs, they’re great, but they require extra computer processing.
-So you need like, you know, the computer needs to be able to handle it, you need to have everything come together.
+You need like, you know, the computer needs to be able to handle it, you need to have everything come together.
 I love the Sigma lenses, but they are expensive, my friend.

 Absolutely beautiful lenses.
 The Sigma lens is very popular, but goodness me, they cost more than– I’ve seen Sigma lenses that costs as much as the camera or more than the camera.